Wirecard to process Alipay payments for Chinese tourists in Europe

-FRANKFURT Alipay, a unit of Chinese e-commerce giant Alibaba (BABA.N) and German banking software company Wirecard AG (WDIG.DE), said on Friday the companies have agreed to a deal to provide mobile phone payment services for Chinese tourists visiting Europe.
+FRANKFURT Alipay, a unit of Chinese e-commerce giant Alibaba and German banking software company Wirecard AG, said on Friday the companies have agreed to a deal to provide mobile phone payment services for Chinese tourists visiting Europe.

 In Europe, the payments process will be run through Wirecard and run on existing payment terminals with no software upgrades necessary, the companies said in a joint statement.